cerner/terra-toolkit/scripts/aggregate-themes/README.md

 Within this file declare and export an object containing your theme configuration.

-Theme aggregation uses this configuration to search for theme files within the following directory format: `theme->themeName->themeName.scss`.
+Theme aggregation uses this configuration to search for theme files within the following directory format: `themes->theme-name->theme-name.scss`.
 Then, for each theme, a root and/or scope themes will be generated.

-The generated file(s) output to the `generatedThemes` directory and are imported into `aggregated-themes.js`.
+The generated file(s) output to the `generated-themes` directory and are imported into `aggregated-themes.js`.
 This js file will be automatically included as an entry point within your application if you are using the webpack configuration provided by terra-toolkit.

 ### Sample Project Structure
 ```txt